Addressing the Representation Gap

 What We Do

-Advocacy: Provide a collective voice and engage with policy topics including precarious research careers, mobility, and gender equality.
+We provide a collective voice and engage with policy topics including precarious research careers, mobility, and gender equality.
+We are also building and sustaining an international network that enable peer learning, collaboration, and shared action.

 ICORSA Community